Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 - Are high‑value accounts getting consistent coverage?

-- Is win rate holding across territories, or is one patch structurally weaker?
+- Is win rate holding across territories or is one patch weaker?

 - Is field activity efficient, or are we paying for too much windshield time?

-For teams tightening their management process, this resource on tracking sales rep productivity is worth reading because it helps separate useful activity metrics from empty motion.
+For teams tightening their management process, a resource on sales‑rep productivity metrics helps separate useful activity metrics from empty motion.
+7

 | Cadence | What happens |